friendly-bits/geoblocker-bash/README.md

 # geoblocker-bash
-Geoip blocker for Linux focusing on efficiency, reliability and ease of use.
+Geoip blocker for Linux focusing on reliability, efficiency and ease of use.
 Suite of Bash scripts which utilizes the 'iptables' firewall management utility (nftables support will get implemented eventually).

 Should work on every modern'ish desktop/server Linux distribution, doesn't matter which hardware (even works on embedded to some degree).